 “Stories from the Field” is a bi-weekly series of articles written by Safe Harbor staff members who work tirelessly in the field to serve the needs of children, families, and individuals throughout Coastal Georgia.

-Authored by Jessica Kennedy, Homeless Management Information System
+The Rubber Band Authored by Jessica Kennedy, Homeless Management Information System

 Resiliency is the ability to bounce back from adversity.
 I think of resiliency as a rubber band.
 It can stretch and return to its shape.
 Sometimes the resiliency rubber band stretches and retracts causing fissures, weakens, and snaps, breaking the complexity of resiliency.
 Some may believe a break in resiliency is the end, but a rubber band can be tied together and still hold.